Tibule12/AutoPromote/SNAPCHAT_APP_REVIEW_SHORT.md

 AutoPromote integrates with Snapchat's Marketing API to enable cross-platform content distribution.
+The production OAuth redirect URI used is `https://www.autopromote.org/api/snapchat/auth/callback` (legacy Render domains auto-upgrade to the custom domain).

 ## How It Works